tuurep/registereditor/README.md

 It's a tiny plugin, 27 lines of VimScript, so it's easy to edit.
 I've rewritten it in Lua and modified the following:

 * Shorter command name (just `:Me`)
+* Split below by default (next to cmdline preferable)
+* Set window height 1 and `nonumber`
 * Show name of the register in the statusline
-* Set window height 1 and `nonumber`
 * Check that argument is a valid macro register (a-z or A-Z)
 * Allow editing a macro that hasn't been created yet
     * This already works in the original, but gives an unnecessary error